This post was reviewed and updated on July 6, 2020

 How does invoice factoring work?

-As with many other small business funding solutions, the invoice factoring process can vary from company to company.
+As with many other small business funding solutions, how an invoice factor works and their process can vary from company to company.
 Generally, it begins with the application process.

 If approved for a factoring agreement, the process will begin and the factoring company will issue a cash advance for a percentage of the agreed upon amount — usually between 80% and 90%, though it can vary based on the company you choose and the quality of invoices to be factored.

-The remaining portion of the balance, minus any fees, will be paid to you in a subsequent installment.
-In some cases, factoring companies will send over the outstanding funds as invoices are paid.
-Others will batch them.
+The remaining portion of the balance, minus any additional invoice factoring fee, will be paid to you once the invoices have been paid.
+(In some cases, factoring companies will send over the outstanding funds as invoices are paid.
+Others will batch them.)

 But what if your customers fail to pay the invoice?
 That depends on the type of factoring you’ve agreed to: recourse factoring or non-recourse factoring.

-Recourse financing is just the opposite – your company would be on the line if the invoice is unpaid.
+Recourse financing is just the opposite – your company would liable for any unpaid invoices.
 Many factoring companies will provide credit checks on your debtors before you pull the trigger, and you’ll often save more in fees than you would with the non-recourse route.
+Most factoring agreements tend to follow the recourse model.

-Because your recourse obligations, as well as the process, rates, fees, and terms can vary, it’s important to thoroughly read and understand your factoring agreement so you can manage your business finances accordingly.
+Because your recourse obligations, as well as the process, rates, fees, and terms can vary, it’s important to thoroughly read and understand your factoring agreement and how the factored invoices will be handled so you can manage your business finances accordingly.

 Invoice factoring rates & fees

-Rates and fees vary based on a variety of factors, including the number of invoices you plan to factor and the creditworthiness of your customers, but you can typically expect a factoring fee between .05% and 4%.
+There are really no standard percentages (but there are some industry standards).
+You should expect to negotiate with the factor based on a variety of factors, including the number of invoices you plan to factor, the industry you are in, and your customer’s creditworthiness, but you can typically expect a factoring fee between .05% and 4%.

 Another consideration to keep in mind is how the lender will assess fees.
-Generally, they do so using a tiered rate schedule, where fees are assessed based on how long it takes for the client to pay.
+Generally, they do so using a tiered rate schedule, where fees are assessed based on how long it takes for your customers to pay (factors tend to work in specific industries and will use industry-norms to calculate this).

 For example, if you plan to factor $20,000 worth of invoices, and the fee is 2% per month, you would pay $400 in fees if the unpaid invoices were paid in the first 30 days, $800 if they paid within 60 days, and $1,200 if they paid in 90 days.